Cascaded Multi-Scale Attention for Enhanced Multi-Scale Feature Extraction and Interaction with Low-Resolution Images: Experimental Results

 \subsubsection{Training}

-We train our models from scratch for 300 epochs, following DeiT's~\citep{touvron2021deit} recipe, with the same data augmentation, cross-entropy loss function, and AdamW optimizer.
-The initial learning rate was set to $2.5 \times 10^{-3}$, and the batch size was 128.
-For data augmentation, we apply conventional techniques such as random cropping, random horizontal flipping, mixup, random erasing, and label smoothing.
-We adhere to the original authors' code when training other models.
-All models undergo training under uniform conditions with respect to the number of epochs and data augmentation strategies during both training and testing phases.
+We train our CMSAs and existing models from scratch for 300 epochs on CIFAR-10 and CIFAR-100 at a resolution of $32\times 32$, following DeiT's \cite{touvron2021deit} recipe, with identical data augmentation, cross-entropy loss function, and AdamW optimizer.
+The initial learning rate was $2.5 \times 10^{-3}$ with a batch size of 128.